-What happened to the lost colony of Roanoke, one of England's earliest bids at settlement in North America?
-No one knows.
-But they do have some fascinating guesses.
+What happened to the lost colony of Roanoke Island, one of England's earliest bids at settlement in North America, and its missing inhabitants?
+No one knows — but they do have some fascinating guesses.

 How did 117 people simply vanish?